-Areas like upstate New York and the Finger Lakes region have some of the best ATV trails in New York.
-Since the majority of New York’s population resides in the greater New York City area, that leaves a lot of wide-open land to explore on your ATV.
+Areas like upstate New York and the Finger Lakes region have some of the best spots for trail riding.
+Since most of New York’s population resides in the greater New York City area, that leaves a lot of wide-open lands to explore on your ATV.

-Here are 9 Private ATV clubs and atv trails in New York you will love exploring.
+Here are 9 Private ATV clubs and ATV trails in New York you will love exploring.

-Conditions will obviously vary by season, but you can expect a lot of hardwood forests and rolling hills throughout the state.
+Conditions will vary by season, but you can expect a lot of hardwood forests and rolling hills throughout the state.

-Your ATV must be registered and in good operating condition with functioning brakes, lights, and muffler.
+Among other things, your ATV must be registered and in good operating condition with functioning brakes, lights, and muffler.
 Helmets are required at all times.

 Private ATV Clubs vs Public Land in New York